nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - Moved `QFileSystemModel` to its PySide6 module, `QtWidgets`.
 - Removed the unsupported `QVariant` export.
 - Kept the existing `PySide` namespace temporarily for the dedicated Settings host.

+### Settings/Features POC (NXDRIVE-3237)

+- Integrated Anindya Roy's Settings Features-tab POC from commit `f22405ca1`.
+- Added `PySideSettingsHost`, which lazily loads `Settings.qml` in a dedicated PySide6 `QQuickView` and routes `Application.show_settings()` to the requested Settings section.
+- Added PySide6 adapters for the QML API, manager, OS integration, translator, engine model, language model, and feature models consumed by the Settings tabs and Add Account flow.
+- Kept adapter objects alive for the QML context and relayed relevant model and message signals into the PySide6 object graph.
+- Added the original secondary `PySide` namespace, mirrored constants, and PySide6 dependencies needed by the mixed-binding POC.
+- The POC also moved the metrics consent dialog to PySide6; the later application-wide migration simplified that dialog to use the primary PySide6 imports directly.
+- The application-wide migration made the cross-binding adapters redundant, but they remain functional pending a separate Settings cleanup.

 ### Direct Transfer flow